JLasek-git/Industrio/README.md

           - Dynamic prices depending on supply and demand
           - Dynamic generation of employees stats
           - Graphs showing the player stats such as money balance etc.

+<h1 align="center">Short description</h1>

+Industrio is a game, where player becomes the owner of a metallurgical plant.
+He can buy new machines, expand the warehouse and hire employees who improve production results.